DisnakeDev/disnake/docs/api/events.rst

 .. function:: on_raw_presence_update(payload)

-    Called when a :class:`User` updates their presence.
+    Called when a member updates their presence.
     Unlike :func:`on_presence_update`, this is called regardless of the member cache.

-    This is called when one or more of the following things change:

-    - status
-    - activity

     This requires :attr:`Intents.presences` and :attr:`Intents.members` to be enabled.